 Each Governing Board member is responsible for one portfolios relating to the governance of EUROSAI or the implementation of the Strategic Plan.
 The current allocation of Governing Board portfolios is as follows:

-The 49th Governing Board meeting took place in Gdańsk, Poland on 14-15 March 2018.
-During the meeting, the 2017-2018 EUROSAI Activity Report was presented and the Governing Board members agreed on the measures of the Operational Plan for the implementation of the 2017-2023 EUROSAI Strategic Plan.
+The 49th Governing Board meeting took place in Gdańsk, Poland on 14th – 15th March 2018.
+During the meeting, the EUROSAI Activity Report for 2017-2018 was presented and the Governing Board members agreed on the measures of the Operational Plan for the implementation of the EUROSAI Strategic Plan for 2017-2023.

 During the Governing Board meeting, the State Audit Office presented its proposal for a development of the communication portfolio that was approved.
 The Governing Board also approved the portfolios of SAIs of the Netherland and Finland relating to EUROSAI cooperation with other non-SAI stakeholders and forward thinking and emerging issues.